chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb/admin-quick-start-guide.md

 ---
-title: 'Admin: Quick Start Guide'
+title: Migrating from Classic Monohub Admin Quick Start Guide
 excerpt: >-
   This guide is designed for **existing admin users** transitioning from the classic portal.
 We’ll show you how to log in, update your organization’s